joshcanhelp/josh-to-11/input/symlinked/posts/2009-01-09-you-want-to-create-a-website-but-why-make-sure-you-can-answer-that-question.md

 ---
-title: "You want to create a website but why?
-Make sure you can answer that question..."
+title: You want to create a website but why?
+Make sure you can answer that question...
-excerpt: ""
+excerpt: The urge to create a website comes from many different places and can be motivated by a number of different ends.
-modified: 2016-10-20 16:44:19
+modified: 2016-10-20T16:44:19.000Z
-tags: ["Marketing", "Web Strategy"]
-featured_img:
 wpid: 484
+tags:
+  - Marketing
+  - Web Strategy
+featured_img: null
 ---